Citrayaf/How-to-build-OpenCore-and-OpenRAN-for-5G/5G SA Simulation/README.md

 [Signalling Trace]

-If you want to know the signalling trace between core to gNb or gNb to UE, you just need to open new terminal tab, change the user to root, then type “wireshark” and press enter.
-Wireshark needs to be opened in both VMs, so you can see signalling trace from the both side.
+If you want to know the signalling trace between core to gNb or gNb to UE, you just need to open a new terminal tab, change the user to root, then type “wireshark” and press enter.
+Wireshark needs to be opened in both VMs, so you can see signalling trace from both sides.

 Sigtrace Example: